jdmclark/gorc/README.md

 The Gorc project has adopted a 100% line coverage policy to encourage the development of highly testable code.
 The test coverage report must show 100% line coverage before any code changes will be accepted.

+#### Running

+Before running Gorc, you must copy your Dark Forces II original `episode` and `resource` directories into the `game` directory in the root of this repository.
+Gorc will not work without these directories.
+This step only needs to be done once.

+After the files have been copied, you can run the Gorc client from the command line.
+Gorc does not currently allow you to play through the levels normally.
+You must specify an episode GOB and a level filename manually.

+For example, to play the first level you would run:

+  pkg/bin/client --episode game/episode/jk1.gob --level 01narshadda.jkl

+Other episodes and levels can be played by using appropriate `--episode` and `--level` options.

+If you do not know the level filenames inside an episode, you can use the included `gob` utility to list them:

+  pkg/bin/gob --file game/episode/jk1.gob --extract episode.jk